aleksandrajh/CI_PP2_SunshineGuessing/README.md

 ### Fonts

 Google Fonts were implemented on the website.
 Nunito with sans-serif fallback was used across all screens as I found it highly readable and clear.
-To reflect the fun aspect of the game, the Rammetto One with a cursive fallback were used for the game title and instructions heading.
+To reflect the fun aspect of the game, the Rammetto One with a cursive fallback was used for the game title and instructions heading.

 ### Structure